influxdata/influxdb/releng/README.md

 Those scripts make assumptions about the environment which are controlled in the outer scripts (i.e. `build.bash`), so the scripts not intended to be run outside of Docker.

 By default, these scripts will use the "current" Go version as determined by `_go_versions.sh`.
-To use the "next" version of Go, set the environment variable GO_NEXT to a non-empty value.

 ## source-tarball